Line 6 (Shenzhen Metro): History

 Line 6 had a planning history of over 20 years with major design changes along the way.
 In the 1994 "Shenzhen Urban Passenger Transport Master Plan", Line 6 was a metro line proposed to start from Bao'an International Airport to Songgang, with a line length of about 15 km.
 It was envisioned as an extension of the still under planning Line 1 to connect the industrial and manufacturing centers of the then Bao'an County with the Bao'an Airport and the Special Economic Zones of Shenzhen.
 At the time Bao'an was not part of the Shenzhen Special Economic Zone, the purpose of Line 6 was to promote the development into Bao'an's western corridor and the northern industrial hinterland by extending the reach of the Shenzhen Metro.

-In the 2001, Line 6 was proposed to be extended south to Xixiang Subdistrict and east to Gongming Subdistrict creating a 37.5 km long line with 16 stations.
+In 2001, Line 6 was proposed to be extended south to Xixiang Subdistrict and east to Gongming Subdistrict creating a 37.5 km long line with 16 stations.
 At that point the alignment of Line 6 bears more resemblance to today's Line 11.
 By 2003, Line 6 was again redesigned into a 51.8 km, 15 station, commuter railway in a "∩" shape connecting the Airport with Longhua District via Songgang.
 With the eastern leg of the "∩" replacing one of the then proposed Line 4 branches, the other which remained a section of Line 4 heading to Qinghu.
 In 2003, The line was again redesigned back into a metro line from Shenzhen North Railway Station to Songgang with a length of 37.2 km, and 19 stations with a branch line north to Dongguan.
-This is the first incarnation of Line 6 that resembles it's alignment today.
+This is the first incarnation of Line 6 that resembles its alignment today.